mig1984/bashible/README.md

 ## TODO

-More docs and examples.
+Write more docs and examples.

 Modularize.
-The bashible core in the version 1.0 should contain only necessary functions and won't change anymore.
-For instance, the [delayed](docs/delayed.md) and [unless_already COMMAND ARGS ...](docs/unless_already.md) functions need two temporary files now to be created on every bashible start.
-These functions should go into optional modules.
+The bashible core in the version 1.0 should contain only necessary functions and should not ever change.
+For instance, the [delayed](docs/delayed.md) and [unless_already COMMAND ARGS ...](docs/unless_already.md) functions now need two temporary files.
+These files are created on every bashible startup.
+These functions should go into optional modules instead.

 Better process handling.
-Killing ALL children on TERM, not only these known to the parent process.
+Killing ALL children on TERM, not just these known to the parent process.

-Create an easy module upload/download mechanism using github repo.
+Create an easy way of module upload/download using a github repo.

 Create self-tests.
-Bashible uses grep, sed, etc. which are platform specific.
+Bashible uses GNU/grep, GNU/sed and other programs which may not work properly on all platforms.

 Make bashible multiplatform.

 Create more modules and/or integrate existing Bash libraries.